 Self-injected drugs — or penile injections — are available to help men with erection problems related to prostate cancer treatments.

 The drug is typically injected 5 to 20 minutes prior to having sex and may last from 30 minutes to an hour or more.

 A delicate matter

 While these drugs can often be very effective, some men may be adverse to the idea of sticking a needle in their penis.

 If your man has eyesight or dexterity problems, then you will have to be the one to do the injection.

 There are also usually limitations to how often these drugs can be used.
 The doctor should give you specific instructions.

 While most side effects are generally expected to be minimal, sometimes these drugs can cause unwanted side effects with repeated use, such as scarring or curving of the penis.

 The American Cancer Society.
 Prostate Cancer. http://www.cancer.org.
-Accessed September 1, 2008.
+Accessed March 17, 2015.

 National Kidney and Urologic Diseases Information Clearinghouse.

 Walsh PC.
 Guide to Surviving Prostate Cancer.
 New York, NY: Time Warner Book Group; 2001.